DevExpress/testcafe/docs/articles/documentation/test-api/assertions/README.md

 or a [client function](../obtaining-data-from-the-client/README.md) promise.
 TestCafe automatically waits for node state properties to obtain a value and for client functions to execute.
 See [Smart Assertion Query Mechanism](#smart-assertion-query-mechanism) for details.

+> You cannot pass a regular promise to the `expect` method unless the [options.allowUnawaitedPromise](#optionsallowUnawaitedPromise) option is enabled.

 Next is an [assertion method](assertion-api.md).
 Assertion methods accept an expected value and, optionally, other arguments.